Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 To understand the importance of Smart EV charging for the power grid, we must understand the basic principles of electricity production, distribution over the grid, and consumption.

-Electricity comes from different sources.
-Some, like nuclear, gas, or coal power plants, can be regulated.
 Others, especially renewable sources that depend on the weather, like water, solar, and wind, are much more volatile.

-So the electricity supply is not constant, and neither is the demand.
 Industry and households consume more electricity during the day than overnight, creating a curve in demand.

 The main challenge for the electric power industry is to match the supply and demand as closely as possible and flatten the demand curve.